Bestcreeper-code/Gambonanza_data_extractor/README.md

 - **ctrl+shift+T**: writes the whole translation json file to **language{suffix}.json**

 #### {suffix} is going to be the short for whaterver the current language is (you need to change the current langauge in the ingame settings to get the files for another language)

+-# also fun addition: the rare main menu event is enforced every time